Prabhākara: Tradition and research

 Tradition makes Prabhākara a pupil of Kumārila who nicknamed him as Guru on account of his great intellectual powers.
 But some scholars like Dr. Ganganatha Jha believe that the Prābhākara School is older and seems to be nearer to the spirit of the original Mīmāmsā.
 Dr. Keith (Karmamimamsa, 1921), who likewise rejects the current view in regard to the synchronism of the two authors and their mutual relation, assigns Prabhākara to 600-650 A.D.
 (Gopinath Kaviraj in Jha's Tantravarttika, 1924) According to the view of Dr. Ganganath Jha, the Prabhākara is more faithful to the Bhāṣya of Śabara than Kumārila.
 Also, according to Professor M. Hiriyanna, the original teaching of the Mīmāmsa is better preserved in the writings of Prabhākara than in those of Kumārila.
 As rightly observed by Dr. G. P. Bhatt, Prabhākara, however, was a more original thinker than Kumārila and he will always be remembered as the author of a peculiar theory of knowledge known as Theory of Triple perception Triputīpratyakṣavāda) and a theory of error called the Akhyātivāda or the Vivekākhyātivāda.
 In order to understand the system of Mīmāmsa fully and precisely, one must go through the works of the Prabhakara system.
 Pt.
 S. Subrahmanya Sāstri maintains the view that though many theories of this system are criticized in other systems particularly in the Nyaya the Prābhākara school commands respect from and is actually made use of by reputed scholars.
 The Viśiṣṭādvaita School of philosophy follows the Prābhākara School in matters regarding the categories of the world.
 It may be said that the study of the Prābhākara Mīmāmsa is necessary for acquiring a clear knowledge of the Dharma Śāstras and the Sāyaṇabhāṣya of the Vedas as well.

-Flawless Logic from Mīmāmsa rules
+Logic from Mīmāmsa rules

-There is an old dispute about the "Śyena sacrifice", a sacrifice in the Vedas meant to kill one's enemies.
-How can this be reconciled with the rule not to harm any living being?
-As Agata Ciabattoni says: "For a Hindu, the Vedas are absolutely correct, so there cannot be any contradiction".
-Prabhākara resolved this problem by applying several rules from the Vedas in a logically rather complicated way.
-Various scholars did not believe that his reasoning was correct, and this dispute has been going on for centuries.
-Agata Ciabattoni and her team closely collaborated with Sanskritists to translate the Mīmāṃsā rules and the Vedic laws into mathematical formulae – and they could prove that Prabhākara had been right all along.
-Given the prescriptions of the Vedas, Prabhākara's logic was flawless, thus settling an old philosophical dispute with Mathematical logic.
+Translating Prabhakara's philosophical arguments into mathematical formula has revealed that his logic is error-free.
+One logical argument Prabhakara utilized was to reconcile a seeming contradiction in the Vedas between performing a sacrifice to kill one's enemies and following the rule of not harming any living beings.
+Translating his argument into math led to the settlement of an old philosophical dispute.